 ConfigureXmlStartupActionFactoryFactory for XML file loading startup actions.
 ConfigXmlManagerProvides the mechanisms for storing an entire layout configuration to XML.
 DccLocoAddressXmlHandle XML configuration for DccLocoAddress objects.
 DefaultClassMigrationDefault class migrations for the

 DefaultJavaBeanConfigXMLProvides services for storing Java Beans to XML using reflection.
 ErrorHandlerDefault operation for reporting errors while loading.
 ErrorMemoMemo class to remember errors encountered during loading LoadStoreBaseActionBase implementation for the load and store actions.
 LoadXmlConfigActionLoad configuration information from an XML file.
 LoadXmlUserActionLoad configuration information from an XML file.
 LocoAddressXmlHandle XML configuration for LocoAddress objects.
 ScaleConfigXMLLoad and store scale xml data files.
-SectionManagerXmlProvides the functionality for persistence of a SectionManager.
+ShutdownPreferencesPreferences for Shutdown used by StoreAndCompare StoreAndCompareDetermine if there have been changes made to the PanelPro data.
 StoreMenuCreate a "Save" menu item containing actions for storing various data (subsets).
-StoreXmlAllActionStore the entire JMRI status in an XML file.
 StoreXmlConfigActionStore the JMRI configuration information as XML.
 StoreXmlUserActionStore the JMRI user-level information as XML.
-TransitManagerXmlProvides the functionality for configuring a TransitManager.
 TurnoutOperationManagerXml

 Exception Summary Exception Description JmriConfigureXmlExceptionBase for JMRI-specific ConfigureXml exceptions.